 The system must support rapid load scheduling, truck assignment, route adjustments, and customer delivery requirements without relying on spreadsheets or whiteboards.

-If your ERP cannot handle distance-based pricing, project pricing, or customer-specific agreements, it is not the best ERP system for aggregate businesses.
+If your ERP cannot handle distance-based pricing, project pricing, or customer-specific agreements, it is not the best ERP for aggregate businesses.

-System adoption is everything.
-Loop’s straightforward, practical interface keeps the focus on real operations, not complicated workflows.
+Adoption is everything.
+Loop's straightforward, practical interface keeps the focus on real operations, not complicated workflows.

+Many systems can manage dispatch, or tickets, or accounting.
+Loop brings everything together.
 From scale ticketing to inventory, pricing, invoicing, settlements, and reporting, Loop centralizes your entire operation.

 Your workflows should not require expensive customization projects.
-Loop comes with industry-backed templates, layouts, and configurations designed with — and for — material handling companies.
+Loop comes with industry-backed templates, layouts, and configurations designed with and for material handling companies.

-This is a major advantage over legacy aggregate software that was never built with integrated accounting in mind.
+Every transaction impacts financials instantly.
+No batching.
+No reconciling delayed data.
+No manual adjustments.
+That is a major advantage over legacy aggregate software that was never built with integrated accounting in mind.

 Most aggregate companies operate more than one pit, quarry, or plant.
 Loop gives leaders a unified view of: